art-from-the-machine/Mantella/docs/pages/issues_qna.md

 </details>
 <br>

-#### FALLOUT 4 : On game load the following message is displayed : "F4SE or SUP_F4SE not properly installed, Mantella will not work correctly"
+##### On game load the following message is displayed : "F4SE or SUP_F4SE not properly installed, Mantella will not work correctly"
 <details>
 <summary>Details</summary>